Prepositional phrases: a pesar de, gracias a, en vez de...

 Exceptions!

-1. They work as a single preposition, even though they have several words.
+1. They function like a single preposition, even if they contain several words.

 Exercise 1: Multiple choice